PLTytus/GTAWeb/README.md

 ## Security issues

 For security issues whcich should not be shared publicly please use the [Security](https://github.com/PLTytus/GTAWeb/security/advisories/new) tab.
 Don't worry about technical information fields.
-If you don't understand them, just leave them blank - I always ask for the necessary details if it has not been provided and will be needed to solve the problem.
+If you don't understand them, just leave them blank - I will always ask for the necessary details if it has not been provided and will be needed to solve the problem.

 ## Translation issues, typos and available languages